The Mysterons: Reception

 James Stansfield of the website Den of Geek ranks "The Mysterons" the fourth-best episode of the series, concluding that the first instalment "had it all ...
 Exciting and dramatic, you knew you'd be watching next week."
 He particularly praises the episode's "kick-ass action", describing the Car-Vu gunfight as "hair-raising".
 Stansfield argues that the episode's main theme is one of "misunderstanding, and the consequences of such actions".
 He points out that the attack on the Mysteron city is motivated by fear of the unknown, which is implied to be an aspect of the human condition: for destruction is "what all humans do when faced with something they know nothing about".

 The episode has drawn comment for its levels of violence and destruction.
-Stephen La Rivière, author of Filmed in Supermarionation: A History of the Future, notes the graphic nature of several scenes, such as the murders of the original Scarlet and Brown, Scarlet's bloodied body and the demises of Scarlet and Brown's Mysteron doubles.
+Stephen La Rivière notes the graphic nature of several scenes, such as the murders of the original Scarlet and Brown, Scarlet's bloodied body and the demises of Scarlet's and Brown's Mysteron doubles.
 Paul Cornell, Martin Day and Keith Topping, authors of The Guinness Book of Classic British TV, highlight Brown's conversion into a living bomb as an example of the sometimes "incredibly violent" tone of the series.
 Andrew Blair of website Den of Geek calls the explosion of Brown "quite an unnerving thing to watch" but regards the episode in general as "tailor-made to appeal to small boys and men-children".
 Although the Mysterons ultimately fail to kill the World President, Gary Russell of What DVD magazine points out that their attempts on the target's life result in considerable collateral damage: "[Spectrum] lose three Captains (Scarlet, Brown and Black), a helicopter, a pursuit vehicle and a saloon car.
 They blow up the M21 and allow half of London to be crushed by the falling Car-Vu."
 In 2001, the BBFC certified the episode U, noting that it contains a single instance of "very mild" violence.